PyICe-ADI/PyICe/CONTRIBUTING.md

 ## Get an editable copy of PyICe on your machine
-If you would like to work on an editable copy of PyICe on your machine in a different environment (for, lets say working on a project such as stowe_eval), you can.
+If you would like to work on an editable copy of PyICe on your machine in a different environment, you can.
 Go to your cloned copy of PyICe, and in your shell (**please make sure to complete the previous step**):
 ```commandline
 python -m pip install --editable .[dev]
 ```
-Note: if pip gives you a warning to upgrade, please do.
+Note: if pip gives you a warning to upgrade, please do so.
 You may need to upgrade pip to install an editable version of PyICe from the pyproject.toml file.
 Adding `[dev]` will include the optional development packages in your local editable install.